saminala/ocaml.org/data/pages/governance.md

 ## Projects

-**Definition** - A Project within OCaml.org is characterised by its subdomain.
+**Definition** - An OCaml Project is characterised by either by its subdomain or its GitHub project page.
-It is expected that the majority of new work will fall under an existing subdomain and will therefore already have a set of Maintainers and Contributors (as described above).
+It is expected that the majority of new work will fall under an existing Project and will therefore already have a set of Maintainers and
+Contributors (as described above).

-**Communication** - All Maintainers of Projects must join the Infrastructure mailing list (infrastructure@lists.ocaml.org).
+**Communication** - <s>All Maintainers of Projects must join the Infrastructure mailing list (infrastructure@lists.ocaml.org).
 This list is the primary way that information and decisions surrounding OCaml.org will be discussed and disseminated.
-If Projects wish to set up their own lists, they may do so on lists.ocaml.org (see below).
+If Projects wish to set up their own lists, they may do so on lists.ocaml.org (see below).</s>

 **Governance** - Projects are free to choose their mode of governance provided it is compatible with the governance and guiding principles of OCaml.org.